JoshDumadapat/BrightEnroll_DES/BrightEnroll_DES/Database_Scripts/README.md

 ## Which Script Should I Use?

 ### ✅ **For New Device Setup (USE THIS ONE)**
-**`Initialize_Database.sql`** - Complete database setup script (optimized)
+**`Initialize_Database.sql`** - Complete database setup script (all-in-one)
 - Creates the database
+- Creates **ALL** tables including:
+  - User management (Users, User Status Logs)
-- Creates all tables (Users, Students, Guardians, Requirements, Employee tables)
+  - Student management (Students, Guardians, Requirements, Student ID Sequence)
+  - Employee management (Address, Emergency Contact, Salary Info)
+  - Finance (Grade Levels, Fees, Fee Breakdown)
+  - Curriculum (Buildings, Classrooms, Sections, Subjects, SubjectSchedule, SubjectSection, TeacherSectionAssignment, ClassSchedule)
 - Creates all indexes
-- Adds status column if missing
+- Creates stored procedures (sp_CreateStudent with sequence synchronization)
+- Creates views (vw_EmployeeData, vw_StudentData)
+- Seeds initial data (Grade Levels)
 - Ready to use!

 **Note:** The application auto-creates the database on startup.
 This script is for manual setup only.